It's hard to tell who's happier today, the Democrats or the Drive-By Media.

 And I've always appreciated your honesty.

-And I've always always appreciated your humor.
+And I've always appreciated your humor.

 Yes.

-And what I told you call screener was um it would be nice as opposed to having substitute guests to host your shows, if you would go back into the archives of uh what you have done in the past and replayed those uh on a right, but I well, you've got a point.
+And what I told your call screener was it would be nice, as opposed to having substitute guests to host your shows, if you would go back into the archives of what you have done in the past and replay those on a campaign.

-Uh, you're uh I have I have uh we've attempted that in the past.
+We've attempted that in the past.

-Uh the problem is nobody on the staff's willing to spend that much time to go.
+The problem is nobody on the staff's willing to spend that much time to go.

-How many transcripts they'd have to read to find out when what happened.
+How many transcripts they'd have to read to find out when, what happened?

-I I do it for free.
+I do it for free.

 Yeah, you would do it for free.